hpssjellis/tedx-feb-2026-educational-duality/README.md

 If they can reason, they can verify.
 If they can persist, they can stay engaged when the system is confident and incorrect.

-Education’s role is not to slow technology down.
-It is to ensure humans are strong enough to stand beside it.
+Education’s role is not to slow technology down, and never has been.
+It is to ensure humans are strong enough to stand beside AI.

 Someone must always be thinking in the cockpit.